A multiple criteria methodology for priority based portfolio selection: A case study in the city area of Naples

-\subsection{Actors involved in our study: The representative of the municipality and experts}
+\subsection{Actors involved in our study: Municipality representative and specialists}

-In this subsection we present the actors involved in our study (experts, analysts, and a representative of the municipality), the interaction with them, and the contribution of this interaction.
-As in \cite{BotteroEtAl15} and \cite{BotteroEtAl18}, a very interesting situation for dealing with this type of problems is when we can interact with all the stakeholders' views and work within a focus group scheme.
-In the current situation, having a representative from each stakeholder was not possible.
-For this reason, we interacted with different actors, as follows:
+In this subsection we present the participants involved in our study (specialists, analysts, and a municipality representative), the interaction with them and the contribution of this interaction.
+As in the studies developed by \cite{BotteroEtAl15} and \cite{BotteroEtAl18}, a very interesting situation for dealing with this type of problems is when we can interact with all the participants views and work within a focus group scheme.
+In the current situation having a representative from each stakeholder was not possible.
+For this reason, we have interacted with different actors, as follows:

 \begin{enumerate}